LoRA is All You Need for Safety Alignment of Reasoning LLMs: LoRA Bypasses the ``Safety Tax"

 \textbf{Reasoning benchmarks.} We evaluate the models performance on (1) American Invitational Mathematics Examination 2024 (\texttt{AIME}), (2) \texttt{GPQA} \citep{rein2024gpqa} evaluate mathematical and scientific reasoning, respectively, (3) \texttt{HumanEval} \citep{chen2021evaluating} and (4) \texttt{MBPP} \citep{austin2021program} are code generation benchmarks.
 We also consider the augmented versions created by \texttt{EvalPlus} \citep{liu2023your}, denoted as \texttt{HumanEval+} and \texttt{MBPP+}.

-\textbf{Training Setup.} Full-model fine-tuning is performed for 5 epochs, while LoRA fine-tuning is run for 10 epochs.
+\textbf{Training Setup.} Full-model finetuning is performed for 5 epochs and LoRA is run for 10 epochs.
 We save and evaluate checkpoints at every epoch.
-Unless otherwise stated, LoRA is applied only to the MLP layers with rank $r = 4$.
-In the later part of Section~\ref{sec: lora_bypass}, we investigate the effect of varying $r$ and applying LoRA to different modules (e.g., MLP vs. attention).
+Unless otherwise stated, LoRA is applied only to the MLP layers with rank $r\!=\!1$.
+In Section~\ref{sec: ablation}, we investigate the effect of varying $r$ and applying LoRA to different modules (e.g., MLP vs. attention) and layers.
+Additional details are deferred to Appendix \ref{app: exp_details}.\looseness=-1